Alan Peter Cayetano: Pork barrel scam and campaign donations

+Oplan Stop Nognog 2016

+In February 2016, the lawyer of Vice President Jejomar Binay disclosed to the media that Cayetano, along with Senator Antonio Trillanes IV, Caloocan Representative Edgar Erice, Vince Dizon, Ronald Llamas, Hernani Braganza, along with businessmen Enrico Gutierrez of SR Metals, and Salvador Zamora of Nickel Asia were engaging in discreet meetings that aimed to derail his 2016 presidential campaign dubbed as Oplan Stop Nognog.
+Nognog is a cartoon character popularized during the 1960 and 1970s, and it has become a pejorative towards dark skinned individuals.
+Trillanes and Cayetano had previously led the 25 hearings of the Blue Ribbon Committee on the wealth and assets of Binay.
+Binay's camp added that Interior and Local Government Secretary Mar Roxas was the brains behind Oplan Stop Nognog 2016.

+Cayetano called the accusation a figment of Binay's imagination.

 2016 vice presidential campaign

 In a press event held in Davao City, Senator Cayetano announced that he would seek election for vice president in the 2016 national elections under the Nacionalista Party, but did not mention who would be his presidential running mate.
 On November 21, 2015, it was made official that Davao City mayor Rodrigo Duterte would be his running mate for the 2016 presidential elections.

+Cayetano donated more than ₱71 million to Duterte's campaign, placing him among Duterte's top donors, and spent ₱199,872.42 for his own campaign.
+Election watchdog Legal Network for Truthful Elections (LENTE) flagged the amount, noting that Cayetano's salary is less than half a million a month.

 Although Duterte won the presidency, Cayetano lost to then-congresswoman Leni Robredo, placing third in both unofficial and official vote counts conducted by COMELEC and the Congress, respectively.

+2016 election squabble

+During the launch of the Duterte-Cayetano at Tondo, Manila, Cayetano's staff were accused by the senatoriable candidates of the camp, Sandra Cam, Greco Belgica, Gen. Dionisio Santiago (Ret.), Rafael Alunan III, and Ding Diaz, of blocking their opportunity to go to the platform and hold their own speeches.

-Secretary of Foreign Affairs (2017–2018)
+Secretary of foreign affairs (2017–2018)

+Appointment

-On May 10, 2017, President Rodrigo Duterte announced that Cayetano was appointed as Secretary of Foreign Affairs, following the expiration of the one-year appointment ban on losing candidates of the 2016 elections.
+On May 10, 2017, President Rodrigo Duterte announced that he appointed as Cayetano as secretary of foreign affairs, following the expiration of the one-year appointment ban on losing candidates of the 2016 elections.
 Cayetano replaced acting secretary Enrique Manalo, who assumed the post in March 2017 when the Commission on Appointments's (CA) rejected President Duterte's ad interim appointment of Perfecto Yasay Jr. due to the latter's citizenship concerns.

 His appointment to the post by President Duterte was approved by the CA's foreign affairs committee on May 17, 2017.
 Upon approval of the CA's plenary, he assumed the post as foreign secretary and effectively resigned from his post as senator.
 On May 18, Cayetano was sworn in by President Duterte at the Malacañang of the South in Davao City.